Giavonator/MenuManager-Frontend/APISpecDocument.md

 #### POST /api/PurchaseSystem/_getOrderByAssociateID

 **Description:** Returns any order (Atomic, Select, or Composite) associated with a given external ID.
+This endpoint can be used to query orders created automatically for items, recipes, menus, and carts by using their respective IDs as the `associateID`.

 **Requirements:**
 - Order exists with `associateID`.